kamranmuazzam/aca-demia/pages/Labor.md

 - # Maternal Changes
   collapsed:: true
 	- ## Cervical dilation
-	  definition:: opening/diameter of cervix during labor
+		- #definition opening/diameter of cervix during labor
 		- Full Dilation of Cervix
 		  id:: 6711ec53-8dd0-47dc-811d-012d2c2ec744
-		  definition:: 10 cm cervical dilation
+			- #definition 10 cm cervical dilation
 	- ## Cervical effacement
-	  definition:: Thickness of the cervix, expressed as a percentage note:: `although this correlates with the cervical dilation, it is not the same, as that is the gap in between the cervix, while this is the thickness of the cervix itself`
+	  note:: `although this correlates with the cervical dilation, it is not the same, as that is the gap in between the cervix, while this is the thickness of the cervix itself`
+		- #definition Thickness of the cervix, expressed as a percentage
 		- 2 cm is 0% effacement; 1 cm is 50%
 		- 100% effacement
 		  id:: 6711eafd-a950-4149-8d0b-d4c8828ef836